f5devcentral/f5-agility-labs-xc/docs/class7/module0/task1.rst

 - All application traffic flows through this layer.
 - Security controls are attached to the load balancer.
 - Features are enabled or blocked based on policy-as-code.

-*What happened behind the scenes:*
 - These controls are configured automatically using Terraform.
-- Security settings are driven by Git commits.
-- No manual configuration in the F5 console is required.

 Lab Architecture at a Glance
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~